yram70/Alkane_FEP_Calc/README.md

 ## Introduction

-This repository contains molecular simulation input files, scripts, and output data for computing the hydration free energies (ΔG_hyd) of linear alkanes (C1–C20) in water, with hexane (C6) used as an example system.
+This repository contains molecular simulation input files, scripts, and output data for computing the hydration free energies (ΔG_hyd) of linear alkanes (C1–C20) in water.
+Simulations were conducted using various water models, 3-site (SPC/E, OPC3) and 4-site (TIP4P/2005, OPC) as well as different alkane force fields (TraPPE-UA, HH-Alkane), with hexane (C6) used as an example system.

-The simulations are performed using free energy perturbation (FEP) methods with the HH-Alkane force field and the TIP4P/2005 water model.
-Both shifted and unshifted Lennard-Jones potentials are included to evaluate the impact of potential truncation methods on calculated free energies.
+An additional set of simulations using the HH-Alkane force field and TIP4P/2005 water model was also performed to examine the effect of potential shifting.
+Both shifted and unshifted Lennard-Jones potentials were applied to assess the impact of truncation methods on the calculated hydration free energies.

 ---

-##️ Methodology
+## Methodology

 - **Simulation engine:** LAMMPS
-- **Force field:** HH-Alkane (united atom)
+- **Force field:** HH-Alkane (united atom) and TraPPE-UA
-- **Water model:** TIP4P/2005
+- **Water model:** 3-site models (SPC/E, OPC3) and 4-site models (TIP4P/2005, OPC)
 - **Free energy method:** FEP with soft-core Lennard-Jones potential

 The hydration free energy is calculated by gradually turning off interactions